-Section 5 of these terms of reference (TOR) outline how the EIS should assess the relevant impacts on matters covered by the controlling provisions.
-The information should be provided as a stand-alone report in the EIS that fully addresses the matters relevant to the controlling provisions.
+Section 5 of this TOR outlines how the EIS will assess the relevant impacts on matters covered by the controlling provisions.
+The information should be provided as a stand-alone report or chapter in the EIS that fully addresses the matters relevant to the controlling provisions.